Writing your first query

 To start, you can gain an early insight into the relationship between each pair of datasets by switching to the Connections List tab.
 Here, you will see the overlap and information on the keys and categories contained in each pair.
 The keys will be used during the queries to link the records referring to the same individual.

 Next, use the Query Tool to begin building, testing and running queries.
-A query on InfoSum Platform - just like a query in a conventional database - is a way of filtering, combining and analysing data.
+A query on InfoSum Platform - just like a query in a conventional database - is a way of filtering, combining and analyzing data.
 You can refer to multiple datasets in a single query and the datasets will be automatically joined, where there is a common key.

 All queries must be written in InfoSum’s proprietary query language, the Insight Query Language (IQL).
 IQL is loosely based on SQL, so if you’re used to writing SQL you will find the syntax to be similar, and enables the unique capabilities of the Platform.